Chapter 11.5 – Port-City Relationships

 5. Port-City Interactions: Sustainability

-The sustainability theme is high on the agenda in shaping the future relations between cities and ports.
-In 2018, the International Association of Cities and Ports (AIVP – Association Internationale des Villes et Ports) started to develop a 2030 Agenda covering ten goals to be achieved by 2030.
-These ten goals specifically focus on port-city relations and are closely aligned with the broadly-used 17 Sustainable Development Goals presented in 2015.
-The AIVP Agenda 2030 thus translates the global governance SDGs into the context of port cities, helping port and urban stakeholders to prepare projects and plans that contribute to sustainable development and port-city relationships.
+Since sustainability issues have emerged as part of the agenda shaping the future relations between cities and ports, in 2018, the International Association of Cities and Ports (AIVP) started to develop a 2030 Agenda covering ten goals to be achieved by 2030.
+These ten goals specifically focus on port-city relations and are closely aligned with the broadly used 17 Sustainable Development Goals (SDGs) presented in 2015 by the United Nations.
+The AIVP Agenda 2030 adapts SDGs into the context of port cities, providing ports and urban stakeholders with realms of engagement that contribute to sustainable development and port-city relationships.

 Related Topics